Summary of Services

 Instructions to Set Up a Blogger Blog (handout)

-A discussion board is an asynchronous, text-based tool for conversing in an online environment.
-In a discussion board, an original participant makes a post to the discussion board (based on the selected topic) for other participants to read.
+A discussion is an asynchronous, text-based tool for conversing in an online environment.
+In a discussion, an original participant makes a post to the discussion forum (based on the selected topic) for other participants to read.
 Other participants can then leave a reply on that original posting, leaving both the original post and the reply visible for future participants.

 Discussion Board Resources for Students: